MBS Xojo Developer Conference and Training

 The SQLite3BackupMBS object itself is partially threadsafe.
 Multiple threads may safely make multiple concurrent calls to BackupStep.
 However, the BackupRemaining and BackupPageCount APIs are not strictly speaking threadsafe.
 If they are invoked at the same time as another thread is invoking BackupStep it is possible that they return invalid values.

-SQLite3MBS.BackupPageCount(Backup as SQLite3BackupMBS) as integer
+SQLite3MBS.BackupPageCount(Backup as SQLite3BackupMBS) as Integer

-Function: Returns the number of pages in total.
+Returns the number of pages in total.

 Each call to BackupStep sets two values inside the SQLite3BackupMBS object: the number of pages still to be backed up and the total number of pages in the source databae file.
 The BackupRemaining and BackupPageCount interfaces retrieve these two values, respectively.